NateMccomb/TeslaCamViewerII/README.md

 #### .NET Framework 4.5 must be installed

 #### Direct download links for VLC 3.0.8: [32bit](http://download.videolan.org/pub/videolan/vlc/3.0.8/win32/vlc-3.0.8-win32.exe) or [64bit](http://download.videolan.org/pub/videolan/vlc/3.0.8/win64/vlc-3.0.8-win64.exe)
 ### [Install VLC 3.X](https://www.videolan.org/vlc/download-windows.html) if not already installed to enable VLC as the video player.
 When installing VLC make sure that "Web Plugins" & "ActiveX Plugin" are both checked as optional components you wish to install.
-Windows Meida Player is still supported but requires all TeslaCam files to be re-encoded before they play correctly, VLC fixes this issue.
+Windows Media Player is still supported but requires all TeslaCam files to be re-encoded before they play correctly, VLC fixes this issue.

 ## [Windows Installer Version](https://github.com/NateMccomb/TeslaCamViewerII/releases/download/2020.18.0.0/Installer-TeslaCamViewer-2020.18.0.0.zip) - Includes .NET and everything needed for a full install.
 Start Menu and Desktop shortcuts created